 - Using someone’s known background or beliefs to respond in a way such as “Of course you would say that, because you believe _____.”

-- Stating that someone’s argument is incorrect because of her religious beliefs, such as, “Perhaps if you weren’t part of the religious group that you are, you would see this quite differently.”
+- Stating that someone’s argument is incorrect because of her religious beliefs – “Perhaps if you weren’t part of that particular religious group, you would see this quite differently.”

-- Attacking someone’s own sexual orientation in arguing about the right of LGBT individuals to marry such as “The only reason you could possibly be in favor of this is because you are not being honest about your own sexuality.”
+- Attacking someone’s own sexual orientation in arguing about the right of LGBT individuals to marry – “The only reason you could possibly be in favor of this is because you are not being honest about your own sexuality.”

-- Demeaning a teacher’s decision on grading by insulting her intelligence, e.g., “Well, it’s not like you graduated from the best school, so I can see why you wouldn’t know how to properly grade a writing assignment.”
+- Demeaning a teacher’s decision on grading by insulting her intelligence – “Well, it’s not like you graduated from a good school, so I can see why you wouldn’t know how to properly grade a writing assignment.”

-- Using racial slurs to demean a person of another race in an argument about a crime involving people of different racial backgrounds, such as, “People like you don’t understand what it’s like to be of my race so you blatantly have no right to make an argument about this situation.”
+- Using racial slurs to demean a person of another race in an argument about a crime involving people of different racial backgrounds – “People like you don’t understand what it’s like to be of my race so you blatantly have no right to make an argument about this situation.”

-- Generalizing views of a political party as an insulting argument to an individual who is a member of a different party, e.g., “Well, it’s pretty obvious that your political party doesn’t know how to be fiscally responsible, so I wouldn’t expect you to, either.”
+- Generalizing views of a political party as an insulting argument to an individual who is a member of a different party – “Well, it’s pretty obvious that your political party doesn’t know how to be fiscally responsible, so I wouldn’t expect you to, either.”

-- Stating that one’s age precludes him from being able to make an intelligent or meaningful argument, such as, “You are clearly just too young to understand.”
+- Stating that one’s age precludes him from being able to make an intelligent or meaningful argument – “You are clearly just too young to understand.”

-- Use of marital status to invalidate an opinion of someone of a different status, e.g., “How can you make a decision about someone having marital problems if you’ve never been married yourself?”
+- Use of marital status to invalidate an opinion of someone of a different status – “How can you make a decision about someone having marital problems if you’ve never been married yourself?”

-- Asserting that someone’s geographical location prevents him from being able to make a clear judgment, such as, “You’ve only ever lived in an urban environment.
+- Asserting that someone’s geographical location prevents him from being able to make a clear judgment – “You’ve only ever lived in an urban environment.
 The issues of those in other areas is clearly beyond you.”

-- Using gender as a means to devalue an argument from an opposing gender, e.g., “This is a female issue.
+- Using gender as a means to devalue an argument from an opposing gender – “This is a female issue.
 As a man, how can you have an opinion about this?”

-- Stating that the ethnicity of the opposing individual keeps him from formulating a valuable opinion, e.g., “You are from the United States, so you could never understand what it’s like to live in a country like that.”
+- Stating that the ethnicity of the opposing individual keeps him from formulating a valuable opinion – “You are from the United States, so you could never understand what it’s like to live in a country like that.”

-- Using someone’s educational level as a means to exploit and degrade the opposer’s argument, such as, “You didn’t even finish high school - how could you possibly know about this?”
+- Using someone’s educational level as a means to exploit and degrade the opposer’s argument – “You didn’t even finish high school - how could you possibly know about this?”

-- Relying on socioeconomic status as a means to undermine an opposing individual’s opinion, such as, “You wouldn’t understand since you have never had to struggle."
+- Relying on socioeconomic status as a means to undermine an opposing individual’s opinion – “You wouldn’t understand since you have never had to struggle."